Best Ways to Find the Right Candidates: Top 10 Job Search Tips

 7. Assess Their Interest

 Sure they want the job.
 But just how much do they want it, and why?
 Assess candidate’s interest level in the job by asking pertinent questions.
-An open-ended question such as, “Do you have any questions for me?” can help you weed out the thoughtful job seekers from the “I’ll take any position at any cost” types who are apt to be unhappy in their work.
+An open-ended question such as, “Do you have any questions for me?” can help you weed out the thoughtful job seekers from the “I’ll take any position at any cost” types who are apt to be unhappy in their work and are not a good match for your job search.

 8. Request a Short, Paid Trial Assignment